WELCOME

 Survival Checklist

-2. Communication: transmitting or exchanging of information or news in order to receive help is important.
-Authorities will require you to deliver the alert message or send information when lost, stranded, kidnapped, or wounded in order to locate you; ie: Deep-Sea Diver’s use sign language to convey information under water.
-Other forms of communication are CB radio, walkie talkie, cellphone, or morse code.
+2. Communication: transmitting or exchanging information or news to receive help is important.
+Authorities will require you to deliver the alert message or send information when lost, stranded, kidnapped, or wounded in order to locate you; ie, Deep-Sea Divers use sign language to convey information underwater.
+Other forms of communication are CB radio, walkie-talkie, cellphone, or Morse code.

 3. Cartograph reading: reading a map is essential in unfamiliar territory.
 It may involve the superimposition of political, cultural, or other nongeographical divisions representing a geographic area.
 Having a compass for navigating your direction (NSEW) is a plus, along with a pair of binoculars.